Elastic Shape Analysis of Movement Data: Introduction

-The primary goal of this work is to demonstrate the value added from analyzing full movement curves over conventional discrete summaries.
-We take an Object Oriented Data Analysis (OODA) approach for this analysis.
-OODA, described in \citet{ooda}, is a framework for interdisciplinary research that introduces new terminology and methodologies for analyzing complex data.
-It emphasizes the careful selection of relevant data objects and the utilization of methods intrinsic to the corresponding object spaces.
-This approach enables the consideration of full movement data curves as complex data objects in high-dimensional space.
-Furthermore, the richer information within these curves presents numerous choices for both the \textit{data object} of interest and the appropriate methodology for analysis.
+The primary goal of this work is to demonstrate the added value of analyzing full movement curves over conventional discrete summaries.
+Our analysis of full movement curves follows an Object Oriented Data Analysis (OODA) approach.
+OODA, described in \citet{ooda}, is a framework for analyzing complex data that emphasizes the careful selection of data objects for a given scientific question and the utilization of methods intrinsic to the data object space.
+This approach facilitates the consideration of full movement data curves as complex data objects in high-dimensional space.
+Furthermore, the richer information within these curves allows for potentially many different choices of both the \textit{data object} of interest and the appropriate methodology for analysis.

-Using data from the Intensive Diet and Exercise for Arthritis (IDEA) study \citep{messier.2009.bmc,messier.2013.jama}, we developed a shape-based representation of variation in the full biomechanical curves.
-Our approach, compared to conventional discrete summaries, yields more powerful predictors of disease severity and relevant clinical traits, as demonstrated by a nested model comparison.
-Notably, our work is among the first to use movement curves to predict disease severity and to quantitatively evaluate the added value of utilizing full movement curves as predictors over conventional discrete summaries.
+We developed a shape-based representation of variation in full biomechanical curves using data from the Intensive Diet and Exercise for Arthritis (IDEA) study \citep{messier.2009.bmc,messier.2013.jama}, and demonstrated through easily interpretable nested model comparisons that our approach, compared to conventional discrete summaries, yields stronger associations with OA severity and OA-related clinical traits.
+Notably, our work is among the first to quantitatively evaluate the added value of analyzing full movement curves over conventional discrete summaries in OA research.

-\section{Curves as data objects}
+\section{Curves as Data Objects}

-For the IDEA study, participants wore laboratory-provided cushioned shoes and walked at their preferred speed on a 22.5m walkway.
+During gait data collection in the IDEA study, participants wore laboratory-provided cushioned shoes and walked at their preferred speed on a 22.5m walkway.
 Kinetic data, including Ground Reaction Force (GRF), were collected using an Advanced Medical Technologies, Inc. model OR-6-5-1 force plate (480 Hz) and filtered using a $4^{\text{th}}$ order low-pass Butterworth filter with a cutoff frequency of 6 Hz.
 The GRF consists of three components: vertical GRF (vGRF), representing the force exerted downwards; anterior-posterior GRF (apGRF), the propulsive or braking force in the direction of walking; and medial-lateral GRF (mlGRF) in the third orthogonal direction.
+When representing GRF as a function of time, the horizontal axis reflects the percentage of \textit{stance} (time interval of foot contact with the ground) over a gait cycle, and the vertical axis corresponds to body weight-normalized force values (measured in Newtons).